 Businesses that actually care about turning a profit will spend a lot of time (hence, a lot of engineers) working on optimizing systems, even if an MVP for the system could have been built in a weekend.
-There's also a wide body of research that's found that decreasing latency has a roughly linear effect on revenue over a pretty wide range of latencies and businesses.
+There's also a wide body of research that's found that decreasing latency has a significant effect on revenue over a pretty wide range of latencies for some businesses.
+Increasing performance also has the benefit of reducing costs.
 Businesses should keep adding engineers to work on optimization until the cost of adding an engineer equals the revenue gain plus the cost savings at the margin.
 This is often many more engineers than people realize.

 And that's just performance.
 Features also matter: when I talk to engineers working on basically any product at any company, they'll often find that there are seemingly trivial individual features that can add integer percentage points to revenue.
 Just as with performance, people underestimate how many engineers you can add to a product before engineers stop paying for themselves.